jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 Court, says he does not know which is correct.
 So Your Honors are afforded the reasonable field for selection. </p>
 <p>[Laughter.] </p>
-<p>Now, we say that, whatever may have been said in debate—<a name="page36"></a>and there is not an angle of this case that would not find,
+<p>Now, we say that, whatever may have been said in debate—and there is not an angle of this case that would not find,
 if that were the decisive question, support in what some person might have said at some time—but Congress by its action demonstrated beyond a peradventure what scope it intended to employ. </p>